artsy/doppler/app/views/content/docs/authentication.md

 state         | Optional state when present. |
 scope         | Scope of access requested.   |

-The value of *state* will be returned in the redirect URL for *authorize*, the access token and error JSON.
+The value of "state" will be returned in the redirect URL for "authorize", the access token and error JSON.

-Specify scope as *offline_access* to request a token that expires in 25 years instead of the standard 60 days.
+Specify scope as "offline_access" to request a token that expires in 25 years instead of the standard 60 days.

 Save the access token for this user in your database or persist it for the duration of the session.